 The only items that can be provided to health professionals for them to keep are notebooks, pens and pencils for use at bona fide meetings and conferences etc. The total cost of such items provided to an individual must not exceed £6, excluding VAT, and the perceived value to the recipient must be similar.
-They may not bear the name of a medicine or any information about medicines (Clause 18.3).
+They must not bear the name of a medicine or any information about medicines but may bear the name of the company providing them (Clause 18.3).
 They must not be provided by representatives when calling upon health professionals.
+They must not be given out from exhibition stands.